mfathiabdallah/mfathiabdallah.github.io/index.md

 - Advisory Expert for The Food Quality and Safety Control Innovation Team, Institute of Food Science and Technology, Chinese Academy of Agricultural Sciences, Beijing, China.
 - Board Member of the European Society of Toxicology In Vitro (ESTIV).
-- Expert Group Member of ILSI Europe - Natural Toxins.
+- Expert Group Member of ILSI Europe - Natural Toxins, Belgium.
-- Member of Society of Toxicology (SOT) & Post-doctoral Representative of the SOT’s Food Safety Specialty Section (FS3).
+- Member of Society of Toxicology (SOT) & Post-doctoral Representative of the SOT’s Food Safety Specialty (FS3), USA.

 <!-- Education, Training & Working experience -->
 <div>